obruck/International-Research-Impact/README.md

 3. `Rscript src/install_packages.R`
 4. Run the analyses by running `Rscript src/full_script.R`.
 This will produce results in `./src/results/`.

+### Troubleshooting
-A detailed description of  the R and library versions can be found in `session_info.yaml`.
+- A detailed description of the R and library versions can be found in `session_info.yaml`.
+- The Genderize.io library is not available yet for `R ≥4.0`.
+- The CRAN mirror has been set as `http://cran.r-project.org`.
+If can change this in the `./src/full_script.R` file line 47 if needed.